 In 2005, CIGRE WG B2.03 published Technical Brochure 284 titled Use of Corona Rings to Control the Electrical Field along Transmission Line Composite Insulators.
 Various 2-D and 3-D simulation programs were investigated that use finite element or boundary element methods.
 Comparison of results has shown that, if correctly used, these programs provide similar results.
 An interesting approach was adopted during this work involving 3-D simulations on two different types of 245 kV insulators (see Figs. 1a and b).

-Laboratory tests were then conducted to measure the corona inception and extinction voltages on their HV end fittings in order to verify the simulations.
+Laboratory tests were then conducted to measure the corona inception and extinction voltages on their HV end fittings to verify the simulations.
 Tests were performed at two different laboratories with the test configuration kept constant for each, i.e. same conductor, conductor clamp, height above ground, distance to steel cross-arm (see Figs. 2a and b).

 This experimental configuration was also modelled using 3-D simulations of E-field.
 The voltage at which the electric field at the most exposed portion of the HV end fitting reached 22 kVrms/cm was then referred to as ‘calculated corona threshold voltage’ (see Table 2).